klapstoelpiloot/boss/README.md

 Custom element types can be implemented by way of extension.
 For example **Vector2, Vector3, Vector4, Plane, Quaternion**...
 Same as primitive elements, we can directly write the known members.
 We do not expect these to change.
 So for **Vector3** that would be a `float` for X, a `float` for Y and a `float` for Z.

-Array of primitives or strings: First a `vlq` indicating the number of items.
-Then each primitive item is written as described above.

-**Fixed type object**:
-Same as above.
-First a `vlq` for number of elements.
+**Fixed type object**: First a `vlq` for number of elements.
 Then follow the elements.
+For each element there is first a `vlq` which is the index in the string table for the Name of this element.
+Then a `byte` which indicates the type of element that follows.
+When bit 8 is set, then an array of that element type follows.

-**Dynamic type object**:
-First a `vlq` that is the index in strings table for the class type name of the object.
+**Dynamic type object**: First a `vlq` that is the index in strings table for the class type name of the object.
 Then same as **fixed type object**.

-Arrays of fixed and dynamic objects work the same as for primitive types: First a `vlq` for the number of elements and then the fixed or dynamic objects follow.

-After all elements follows the strings table.
-Every string starts with a `vlq` for the length of the string in number of bytes (not characters) and then follows the string in UTF8 format.
-There is no null terminator.

-Multidimensional arrays:
+**Arrays** (bit 0x80 in the Type is high): First a `vlq` indicating the number of items.
+Then each element is written as described by its Type.

-Set both the Type to **Array** and the array bit (8) high to indicate the array will contain arrays.
+**Multidimensional arrays**: Set both the Type to **Array** and the array bit (8) high to indicate the array will contain arrays.
 Another `byte` follows to indicate if it will contain more dimensions or the data type of the elements in the array.

-Dictionaries and lists of key-value pairs:
-**Fixed Dictionary** has string keys and one type for all values.
+**Fixed Dictionary**: Key-value pairs with string keys and one type for all values.
 A single `byte` indicates the type of all values.
 Then a `vlq` follows for the number of elements.
 Each element begins with a `vlq` for the index in the strings table for the key.
 The bytes after that depend on the element type.

-**Dynamic Dictionary** has string keys and each value can be of a different type.
+**Dynamic Dictionary**: Key-value pairs with string keys and each value can be of a different type.
 First a `vlq` for the number of elements.
 Each element is the same as for an object.

+After all elements follows the strings table.
+Every string starts with a `vlq` for the length of the string in number of bytes (not characters) and then follows the string in UTF8 format.
+There is no null terminator.